jagabandhumishra/IEEE-VSSASR-Kaldi-mini-librispeech/README.md

 ## Run

-In the same terminal type (for customized LM)
+In the same terminal type (for customized LM), open run_custom.sh file in text editor and change your kalid root directory location and set stage=0, after that save it and run below command in your current terminal.

 ##### ./run_custom.sh

-type (for pre-trained LM)
+type (for pre-trained LM), open run_custom.sh file in text editor set stage=0, after that save it and run below command in your current terminal.

 ##### ./run_custom_pr_LM.sh